markcerqueira/markcerqueira.github.com/_posts/2018/2018-06-24-throw-some-version-control-on-your-jenkins.md

 * Bootstrapping is written once and shared across all jobs.
 If you need to update your bootstrapping, it's a one-time cost.
 * Updates to the worker script are tied to the accompanying changes to the rest of the repo to support them.
 No need for conditionals in your execute shell block.
-* If you bootstrap your own cmputer similar to the Jenkins bootstrap, you can run the Jenkins worker scripts locally to verify their behavior.
+* If you bootstrap your own computer similar to the Jenkins bootstrap, you can run the Jenkins worker scripts locally to verify their behavior.
 * Whatever version control you're using is far better than the JobConfigHistory plugin available on Jenkins.
 * I have seen Jenkins updates clobber job configuration.
 This protects you somewhat against the occasional Jenkins hiccup.